SaraSanSan/BI-learning/GoogleBI_3_5_EndOfCourse-3-Project.md

     Design charts so that stakeholders can view trends by week, month, quarter, and year.

 You met with stakeholders to complete project planning documents, uploaded the necessary tables into your project space, and created a single reporting table.
 Now, it’s time to visualize the data to make a dashboard tool for Google Fiber’s customer service team.

-Instructions
+- Instructions

 Follow the instructions to complete each step of the activity.
 Then, answer the question at the end of the activity before going to the next course item to compare your work to a completed exemplar.

-Step 1: Load your data into Tableau
+The first step is load your data into Tableau.

 In the previous course, you created a reporting table that merged all three of the tables you were provided.
 Now, open your reporting table in Tableau to begin building your visualizations.

-You can do this by uploading the .csv or .xlsx file that you generated in the previous activity of the end-of-course project .
+You can do this by uploading the .csv or .xlsx file that you generated in the previous activity of the end-of-course project.
 Or, connect Tableau directly to Google Cloud.
-To learn more about this, refer to the Google BigQuery guide on Tableau Help
+To learn more about this, refer to the Google BigQuery guide on Tableau Help.

-.
 Note: This functionality might not work properly in Tableau Public.

 Now, create a low fidelity mockup to help you plan the components and layout of your dashboard.
 Your mockup should include sketch versions of the charts and other visual elements you wish to include in your dashboard.

 If necessary, create multiple mockups to brainstorm the best way to build your dashboard.
 The more thought you put into your mockup, the easier it will be to build your dashboard later.

-If you need more practice creating a low fidelity mockup, refer to the activity about designing a mockup
+_If you need more practice creating a low fidelity mockup, refer to the activity about designing a mockup._

-.

 Next, create the charts that you will include in your visualization.
 Pay close attention to the project goals outlined in your project planning documents.
 This will ensure that your charts answer stakeholder questions.

-If you need more practice creating BI charts, refer to the activity about creating a chart
+_If you need more practice creating BI charts, refer to the activity about creating a chart._

-.

 Organize the charts you made into a dashboard.
 Include any additional visual elements such as filters, captions, titles, links, or tables.

-If you need more practice creating a BI dashboard, refer to the activity about dashboard element layout
+_If you need more practice creating a BI dashboard, refer to the activity about dashboard element layout._

-.

 Finally, complete the executive summary document you started in the previous course’s end-of-course project.
 Your executive summary should describe the Google Fiber customer service team’s business needs, your project goals, the methods you used to complete each step of the project, and the functionality of your dashboard.
 It is an important document to help you share your work in your portfolio.

-If you need a refresher on how to complete an executive summary, refer to the reading about creating an executive summary
+_If you need a refresher on how to complete an executive summary, refer to the reading about creating an executive summary._

-.
-Pro Tip: Save your work
+Pro Tip: Save your work.
 Be sure to save the final dashboard and executive summary you created in this activity.
 Use them in your portfolio as you begin your job search for a BI role.
 This project will help you demonstrate your experience to potential employers.

-What to Include in Your Response
+- What to Include in Your Response

 Address the following criteria in your completed dashboard and presentation: